College students and other young adults take to the roads every year for a much-needed…

 How The Carlson Law Firm Help

 In addition to forgotten baby syndrome occurring in parents, there have also been reports of schools and child care facilities forgetting students on buses and vans.
-In addition, there are numerous reports of nursing homes leaving residents inside vans and buses for extended periods of time, often resulting in death.
+Further, there are numerous reports of nursing homes leaving residents inside vans and buses for extended periods of time, often resulting in death.